plkumjorn/FIND/index.md

 ||Amazon Music|2| - / - / 8302|
 ||Amazon Mixed|2| - / - / 100000|

-Additionally, we will share the trained models, word clouds, and their annotations in the paper soon to enable future comparisons.

 ## Results
 The following pages show word clouds (or, literally, n-gram clouds) of the CNN models we experimented on in the paper.
+We will share the trained models soon to enable future comparisons.

 - [Experiment 1: Yelp](https://plkumjorn.github.io/FIND/results/1A_yelp)
 - [Experiment 1: Amazon Products](https://plkumjorn.github.io/FIND/results/1B_amazonproducts)